On this page you'll find youth-focused homeless resources including drop-in centers and individual support programs for homeless or transient youth.

 P.O.
 Box 113 Owings Mills MD 21117

-Community Assistance Network, Inc. (CAN) operates three shelters.
+Community Assistance Network, Inc. (CAN) operates two shelters.
 Homeless individuals seeking Emergency Shelter must call the Baltimore County Department of Social Services at 410-853-3000 (prompt #2 for Homeless Screening Unit/Adult Services) in order to be referred to an emergency shelter in Baltimore County.

 7900 E Baltimore St Baltimore MD 21224

 Health Care for the Homeless works to prevent and end homelessness for vulnerable individuals and families by providing quality, integrated health care and promoting access to affordable housing and sustainable incomes through direct service, advocacy and community engagement.
+Health Care for the Homeless also offers a mobile clinic with varying times and locations available on their website.

-We have multiple sites for clients to visit depending on their location:
+There are multiple sites for clients to visit depending on their location:

-9150 Franklin Square Dr, Suite 301, Baltimore MD 21237
+9150 Franklin Square Dr. Suite 301 Baltimore MD 21237

 421 Fallsway Baltimore MD 21202